smeijerhof/371Project/readme.md

 After and only after a server has been started, each player, including the one who started the server, need to run the game executable with
 ```
-./frenzy <IP ADDRESS>
+./frenzy {IP ADDRESS}
 ```

-Where <IP ADDRESS> is the IP address of the machine running the server.
+Where {IP ADDRESS} is the IP address of the machine running the server.
 Note that the machine running the server can use "localhost" as the argument, instead of an IP address.

 Once in the game, players can press the j key to join the game.
 The first player to join is the host.
 The host can start the game by pressing the z key, after which a short timer will start before actually commencing the game.
 The host does not need to be the same user running the server.